FlyingWorkshop/market-design/_sources/book/auction-design-and-applications.md

 We’ve identified two ways to raise more revenue:

 * Reserve prices: withhold “quantity” to get a higher price.
-* Subsidies: favor weak bidder to get more competition.
+* Subsidies: favor weak bidders to get more competition.

 General analysis of “optimal” or “revenue-maximizing” auctions (for which Roger Myerson won 2007 Nobel Prize):

-* Ascending auctions are efficient (high value bidder wins), but
+* Ascending auctions are efficient (high-value bidder wins), but
 * Sellers generally can benefit from distorting an auction away from efficiency in order to realize higher revenue (just like any monopolist!)

 ### Practical Issues